 It was during this next go-round that I decided to try transferring printed photo images onto stone.
 Now I can add my personal touch to the design without relying on pre-made stamp designs.
 After much research and trial and error, I finally arrived at a particular combination of adhesives/sealants and a procedure that works for me.
 The process is more complicated than originally anticipated, which seems to go against my mantra, but the results are worth it.

 This journey has been one of collaboration between myself and my husband.
-We are constantly brainstorming ideas for possible themes, and injecting a few of our own passions and experiences into the mix, like his love for pop culture and my love for rustic decor.
+We are constantly brainstorming ideas for possible themes, and injecting a few of our own passions and experiences into the mix, like his love for pop culture and hair metal, and my love for rustic decor.
 You can find differently styled versions of our travertine and ivory stone coaster sets available on my Etsy shop.
 Whether you’re looking for kitchen decor or special events like wedding and baby showers, you can request your own personalized stone coaster set via my Etsy shop.
 Just email me!
 And check out this cool stainless steel cooling rack from IKEA, that now doubles as my coaster drying rack.
 Use what ya got lying around- another fantastic mantra by which to live.